 Test the Engine Oil Before You Buy that RV!

-Can you see the importance of fluid analysis when it comes to purchasing a motorized RV?
+Can you see the importance of fluid analysis when purchasing a motorized RV?
 How about testing the fluids on a used truck before purchasing it to tow a towable RV?